As an Amazon Associate I earn from qualifying purchases.

 - 2 tsp. garlic powder

-- 1/4 cup grated parmesan cheese plus extra if desired
+- ¼ cup grated parmesan cheese (plus more if you wish)

 - Using a meat mallet, tenderize the chicken breasts until they are no more than a 1/2 inch thick.
 If you can get it thinner, that’s even better!